 what do we study?

-Development of a multicellular animal requires tight control of cell proliferation, differentiation and polarized cell movements to ensure the correct assembly of cells into complex tissues.
+Development of a multicellular animal - including the human body - requires tight control of cell proliferation, differentiation and polarized cell movements to ensure the correct assembly of cells into complex tissues.
 How are such three-dimensional tissues built and maintained?

 why do we study this?